MicrosoftDocs/sdk-api/sdk-api-src/content/structuredquerycondition/ne-structuredquerycondition-condition_type.md

 In Windows 7, this enumeration is defined in structuredquerycondition.idl and structuredquerycondition.h.
 Prior to Windows 7 this enumeration was declared in structuredquery.h and structuredquery.idl.

-The StructuredQuerySample code sample, available on <a href="https://code.msdn.microsoft.com/windowssearch">Code Gallery</a> and the <a href="https://msdn.microsoft.com/windowsvista/bb980924.aspx">Windows 7 SDK</a>, demonstrates how to read lines from the console, parse them using the system schema, and display the resulting condition trees.
+The <a href="https://github.com/microsoft/Windows-classic-samples/tree/master/Samples/Win7Samples/winui/WindowsSearch/StructuredQuerySample">StructuredQuerySample</a> demonstrates how to read lines from the console, parse them using the system schema, and display the resulting condition trees.